jaythomasv29/cryptocurrency-dashboard/README.md

 ## Notable methodology
 * Async/Await API Call: “Async” keyword directs JavaScript to automatically wrap that value in a resolved promise.
 Makes JavaScript wait until that promise settles and returns its result.
-* 'Object.keys': Method returns an array of a given object's own property names.
+* `Object.keys`: Method returns an array of a given object's own property names.
-* 'Object.values': Method returns an array of a given object's values.
+* `Object.values`: Method returns an array of a given object's values.